 This involves our understanding you and your ordinary use of our products and services in order to identify unusual activity.
 It also includes assessing Information in relation to information from other sources including our own records to detect suspicious patterns or connections.

-We are required by law to determine whether we have customers who are politically exposed foreign persons and comply with certain legal requirements.
-There are also regulatory guidelines which indicate we should assess the risk associated with customers who are politically exposed persons.
+We are required by law to determine whether we have customers who are politically exposed persons and comply with certain legal requirements.
 We use Information, publicly available information and commercial database(s) to determine whether a customer is politically exposed.
 More information is available at the website fintrac.gc.ca.

 When, with your consent, we promote and market to you products and services offered by us or from other well-established companies (“promotions”), each promotion is carefully developed to ensure that it meets our standards.
 We try to make sure these promotions reach only those customers most likely to take advantage of them.
 To do this, we develop lists for use by us based on Information you have provided us on your applications, in surveys and other communications, Information derived from how you use our products that may indicate purchasing preferences and lifestyle, as well as Information available from external sources including consumer reports.
 We may also use that Information, along with noncredit information from external sources, to develop lists that are used by us.
 The lists used to send you promotions are developed under strict conditions designed to safeguard the privacy of customer Information.

 2. We give customers choices about how their Information will be used.

 We give customers the choice of not receiving promotions and marketing offers.
 These include product and service offers from American Express businesses and those made by other well established companies.
 This will not limit information we may provide you when you contact us.
 In addition, we will continue to provide information to our customers in keeping with the nature of their relationship with us.